aws-samples/step-functions-workflows-collection/dynamically-process-data-with-map-state-cdk/README.md

     ```
     Do you wish to deploy these changes (y/n)?
 Y
     ```
 7. Note the outputs from the cdk deployment process.
-The State Machine Name and ARN are outputted for testing.
+These contain the resource names and/or ARNs which are used for testing.
 ## How it works

 1. Messages are sent to an an SQS queue that resides in the AWS account.